 15 May 2018 Wound Care (Part 1)

-This is the first of a two-part blog post, written Dr Vanessa G.B.
-Rood, DVM (formerly Vanessa Gant Bradley), Doctor of veterinary medicine at UC Davis, from where she graduated.
-Vanessa emphasized in equine medicine and was the recipient of the elite Hiscox/AAEP Equine Scholarship for equine health and welfare.
+This is the first of a two-part blog post, written by doctor of veterinary medicine, Dr Vanessa G.B.
+Rood, DVM (formerly Vanessa Gant Bradley).
+Vanessa emphasized in equine medicine at UC Davis and was the recipient of the elite Hiscox/AAEP Equine Scholarship for equine health and welfare.
 She completed an Emergency & Sport horse fellowship at Peninsula Equine Medical Center, and has 30 years of equine experience.
 She is a member of the American Association of Equine Practitioners and the American Veterinary Medical Association.

 HASTEN HEALING OF HORSES’ WOUNDS